Second Albanese ministry: Arrangement

 Michelle Rowland replaced Dreyfus as attorney-general.
 Anika Wells replaced Rowland as communications minister while retaining her sports portfolio.
 Tanya Plibersek replaced Amanda Rishworth as social services minister, Murray Watt replaced Plibersek as environment minister, and Rishworth replaced Watt as employment minister.
 Two ministers were appointed as NDIS ministers, with one in the cabinet and one in the outer ministry.
 The cabinet NDIS minister was health minister Mark Butler (retaining his health portfolio) and the outer ministry NDIS minister was Jenny McAllister.
 All other cabinet positions remained unchanged from the previous ministry.

 In the outer ministry, local government minister Kristy McBain retained her portfolios but was additionally appointed as emergency management minister, replacing McAllister.
 Consistent with prior media reports, Daniel Mulino, Jess Walsh and Sam Rae were new additions to the outer ministry.
 Mulino was appointed as assistant treasurer and financial services minister, replacing Stephen Jones who had left parliament in the election.
 Walsh replaced Aly as early childhood education and youth minister, while Rae replaced Wells as aged care minister.
 The two remaining outer ministers from the previous ministry, Matt Keogh and Andrew Giles, retained their veteran affairs and skills portfolios respectively.

 Rebecca White, Andrew Charlton, Nita Green and Peter Khalil were appointed to the ministry as assistant ministers.

-Seven special envoys were also appointed, and these positions were considered separate to the ministry.
-Kate Thwaites and Tim Watts, who were assistant ministers in the previous ministry, was appointed as special envoys.
+Seven special envoys were also appointed, and these positions were considered separate from the ministry.
+Kate Thwaites and Tim Watts, who were assistant ministers in the previous ministry, were appointed as special envoys.

 The ministry was sworn in on 13 May 2025 by governor-general Sam Mostyn.

+On 26 August 2026, Special Envoy for Defence, Veterans' Affairs and Northern Australia Luke Gosling stepped down from the role to defend alleged assault charges that he was arrested for, and also alleged breaching bail charges.